 Expatriate, detached employee or impatriate in France: 2026 decision matrix

-A practical matrix for employers sending, hiring or relocating employees between France and other countries in 2026.
+A practical 2026 matrix for employers sending, hiring or relocating staff between France and other countries, with payroll, tax and social security guidance.

 This topic is part of our service